 Public Health Pronto is the MCH Navigator's newest microlearning project that allows you to participate in short bursts of learning throughout the year to improve your public health skills.

 If you liked the 5-Minute MCH program, this is for you!
 We have improved the format, while keeping the emphasis on just-in-time, incremental, communal learning that can be accessed on-the-go to match your fast-paced work life.

 Getting started is easy.
 To begin, watch the video below.
-Then: (1) Take a minute to REGISTER for Public Health Pronto.
-Then sit back, and we will begin sending you emails to engage you in active, focused learning throughout the year.
-(2) You can use this web portal to access materials through the Module Menu or by using the left-hand navigation.
-(3) You can also see our Frequently Asked Questions page for more information.
+Then: (1) You can use this web portal to access materials through the Module Menu or by using the left-hand navigation.
+(2) You can also see our Frequently Asked Questions page for more information.

 How Does Public Health Pronto Work?

 We address the eight Core Competencies for Public Health Professionals and three Health Transformation cores (in collaboration with the National MCH Workforce Development Center), putting key public health concepts into alignment with MCH priorities by using an easy-to-follow modular format designed to increase your knowledge and skills through 5-minute intensive learning sessions available through this web portal.

 - In module 1 of each competency, you will learn about a new competency through a 5-minute video podcast.
 You will learn what knowledge and skill sets each competency contains and how they are important for your daily work.
 We will also share a motivational approach to keep you learning throughout the course of the competency.
 You will also be linked to the MCH Navigator's online self-assessment to further identify your learning needs.